JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setAdminRole.send({ user }, options)`

 Set a new colony admin role.
-Can be called by an owner or admin role.
+Can be called by an founder or admin role.

 **Arguments**